Travis Stevens

-Travis Stevens (born February 28, 1986) is an American judoka and Brazilian jiu-jitsu practitioner who competed in the 2008, 2012, and 2016 Summer Olympics.
+Travis Stevens (born February 28, 1986) is an American judoka who competed in the 2008, 2012, and 2016 Summer Olympics.
 He competes in the men's half-middleweight (−81 kg) division.
 On August 9, 2016, Stevens became the third American male judoka to win a silver medal in the Olympics.

-Career
+Stevens also holds a black belt in Brazilian jiu-jitsu under John Danaher and Renzo Gracie, which Danaher awarded on November 19, 2013.

-An early start at the age of 6 enabled him to acquire a vast amount of knowledge in Judo and other martial arts.
-Travis is an outstanding athlete in the disciplines of Judo and Brazilian jiu-jitsu, and holds many accomplishments in both.
-He is currently ranked number 12 in the world in the −81 kg weight class by the International Judo Federation (as of 9 August 2016).
+Judo career

 At the 2008 Summer Olympics, he lost to eventual gold medalist Ole Bischof in the third round, before losing to Tiago Camilo in the repechage.

-At the 2012 Summer Olympics he again lost to 2008 gold medalist Ole Bischof, this time in the semi-finals by judges' decision.
+At the 2012 Summer Olympics, he again lost to 2008 gold medalist Ole Bischof, this time in the semi-finals by judges' decision.
 Stevens was then beaten in the bronze medal match by Canada's Antoine Valois-Fortier.

 At the 2016 Summer Olympics, he lost to Khasan Khalmaurzaev (Russia) in the finals, earning a silver medal.
+On 9 August 2016, he was ranked number 12 in the world in the −81 kg weight class by the International Judo Federation.

 Stevens primarily teaches out of FUJI Gym in Wakefield, Massachusetts, which he opened on January 12, 2013.
-Travis also holds a black belt in Brazilian jiu-jitsu under John Danaher and Renzo Gracie, which Danaher awarded on November 19, 2013.
-He trains at the Renzo Gracie Academy in New York City with several elite athletes.
-Travis also teaches at Renzo Gracie Fort Lee in New Jersey.